Shakespeare Week 2021

 William Shakespeare (1564-1616) was an English poet, playwright and actor in Elizabethan England.
 His works have been adapted and retold across a wide range of multimedia formats, including in theatres, books, film and TV.

 Adapting Shakespeare’s plays into children’s stories are a great way to introduce these classic plays to a whole new generation.
 Sweet Cherry’s 20 Shakespeare Children’s Stories are great not only for children but for students studying the texts and adults to learn the stories, too.
-The books are available in hardback with audio CDs as well as paperback!

 Read an exclusive sneak-peak of some of the books below…